GearJunkie knows a thing or two about knives. We’ve sorted through dozens of blades to bring you the best survival knives of 2022.

 Best Bushcraft-and-Survival Knife Combo: KA-BAR Becker BK2

 Remember this one?
-KA-BAR’s Becker BK2 ($133) is a repeat performer on GearJunkie’s “Best Of” lists.
-Last time, it was the bushcraft-and-tactical combo pick on our list of “The Best Bushcraft Knives of 2021.”
+KA-BAR’s Becker BK2 ($105) is a repeat performer on GearJunkie’s “Best Of” lists.
+Last time, it was the bushcraft-and-tactical combo pick on our list of “The Best Bushcraft Knives.”
 And here it shows its hybrid toughness once again as one of the best survival knives on the market.

 The Becker BK2 is a one-pound, 10.75-inch stick of 1095 Cro-Van steel, with a black-coated blade ground flat to 5.25 inches’ worth of edge.
 Its quarter-inch thickness tapers out to a rugged drop point, making it well-suited for stabbing and even light prying tasks.